Five Dollar Friday with The Singing Nurse health songs for healthy living.

 Diba is a fellow registered nurse and has created the informational hands on baby care vids for the Babies411 channel.
 Babies411 has created an array of vids to watch that will help you with all your “how to care for baby” needs.

 There are videos about changing, feeding, burping, taking a temp and breast feeding which are great for the first time mom and those who need a refresher course.
 One vid I particularly enjoyed was the demonstration on how to make homemade baby wipes, who doesn’t want to save money and have the peace of mind that the finest ingredient are wiping our babies little bottom.
-I have included the baby wipe video below.
+Check it out Here!

 Babies love and thrive on the interaction with the adults in their lives.
 Remember the study that claimed how much babies depend on our touch, cooing and care.
 Some of the babies in the study died who only received the basic care of changing and feeding.
 Babies have died without adult affection and nurturing.